-- Department of Public Safety at 516.877.3507 and 516.877.3511; Levermore Hall, 1st Floor.
-Suite 113 - Renaire Frierson (Title IX Coordinator & Director Equity & Compliance) at titleix@adelphi.edu or 516.877.4819
+- Department of Public Safety at 516.877.3507 and 516.877.3511; Levermore Hall, 1st Floor, Suite 113 - Leah Saxtein (Title IX Coordinator & Director Equity & Compliance) at titleix@adelphi.edu or 516.877.4819

-For emergency or immediate assistance at any time on campus, contact the Office of Public Safety at 516.877.3511 or by dialing 5 from any campus phone.
+For emergency or immediate assistance at any time on campus, contact the Department of Public Safety & Transportation at 516.877.3511 or dialing 5 from any campus phone.

-Step 2: Case Created, Assigned, and Interim Measures Implemented (if necessary) Dependent on who you report the incident to, a case can be created by Title IX or Student Conduct.
+Step 2: Case Created, Assigned, and Interim Measures Implemented (if necessary)

+Dependent on who you report the incident to, a case can be created by Title IX or Student Conduct.
 If you report to Public Safety, Public Safety will refer the incident to the appropriate party if you wish for disciplinary action.